neondatabase/neon-postgresql-expert/markdown/guides.md

 Congratulations!
 You have successfully set up Rocicorp Zero with Neon Postgres using the `hello-zero` example application.
 Check out [Canvas](https://github.com/neondatabase-labs/canvas), a collaborative drawing app built with Zero and Neon, for a more complex example of Zero in action.

 <Admonition type="note" title="Schema Changes">
 Zero uses Postgres event triggers for efficient schema migration handling.
-However, Neon currently does not support event triggers for tracking DDL (schema) changes due to limitations around superuser privileges.

-Without event triggers, Zero ensures correctness by performing a **full reset of the `zero-cache` and all connected client states** whenever _any_ schema change is detected.
+While Neon now supports event triggers, Zero may still perform a **full reset of the `zero-cache` and all connected client states** whenever schema changes are detected to ensure correctness.

-While this reset mechanism works, it can be inefficient for larger databases (e.g., > 1GB) or applications undergoing frequent schema evolution.
-For smaller databases or projects with stable schemas, the impact might be acceptable.
-Please consider this limitation when managing schema changes for your Zero application on Neon, especially for larger projects.
+This reset mechanism can be inefficient for larger databases (e.g., > 1GB) or applications undergoing frequent schema evolution.
+For smaller databases or projects with stable schemas, the impact is typically acceptable.
+Consider this behavior when managing schema changes for your Zero application, especially for larger projects.
 </Admonition>

 ## Resources